Smartwatches may not be as efficient as thought before: Is a smart ring the solution to detecting Sleep Apnea?

 Samsung ring wearable

-Since the Oura ring is able to achieve that, this can provide a more accurate representation of the SpO2 data, which is more reliable.
-Furthermore.
-Oura has been actively engaged in this space.
+Since the Oura ring can achieve that, this can provide a more accurate representation of the SpO2 data, which is more reliable.
+Furthermore, Oura has been actively engaged in this space.
 It recently acquired two patents from Hancock Medical to pursue novel approaches for sleep apnea detection.

 Oura ring sleep apnea detection